westinpay-com/WestinPay-Currency-Rates-API-Python/README.md

 ### Code Example

-To fetch the latest rates using cURL and authenticate with your API key, use the following command:
+To fetch the latest rates using Python and authenticate with your API key, use the following command:

 ```sh
 import requests